jdkandersson/flake8-docstrings-complete/README.md

   docstring.
 - `DCO064`: class has one or more attributes described in the docstring which are not attributes of the class.
+- `DCO065`: class has one or more attributes described in the docstring multiple times.

 ### Fix DCO010